federico-jf/Data-Visualization-UTD-EPPS-6356/index.md

 ### What is the network (or subcommunity) that participates the most?
 ![SNA & tweets](https://user-images.githubusercontent.com/53381800/100024836-2ea3a200-2dad-11eb-873a-264340702159.png)

+In Figure 6, the most mentioned tweeters that we could classify as "protesters" are identified: @DunsPictus (an academic lawyer dedicated to ethical topics), @ green_woman1 (who is self-introduced as wildlife, natural world, and photography lover), @lewis_goodall (a journalist who covered the topic in the news), @ChristineJameis (who is self-defined as an activist), and @ RobBrooks2 (a poet working with topics linked to learning).
+In fact, these users are the most retweeted during the discussion.
+The content of their most retweeted texts is shown in Figure 6.

 ### Who are the most interpellated ones in the discussion?
 ![image](https://user-images.githubusercontent.com/53381800/100024955-71657a00-2dad-11eb-9da8-9a941369aa84.png)